-If you start noticing that your Mac’s Mail app always downloading and is constantly or frequently showing a message that it’s “Downloading Messages,” you are not alone.
+If you start noticing that your Mac’s Mail app always downloading and is continuously or frequently showing a message that it’s “Downloading Messages,” you are not alone.
 Both OSX and macOS users report this problem with their Mail app.
-Luckily, there are some fixes that do the trick and get your Mac’s Mail App up and working normally with no more “downloading messages” errors.
+Luckily, some fixes do the trick and get your Mac’s Mail App up and working normally with no more “downloading messages” errors.

 Mail App Always Downloading: Sometimes It’s Normal!

 First, if you’re observing this downloading message at the bottom left of your Mail app’s sidebar and it’s only there for a relatively short time, this is normal.
 This message means your Mail app is syncing across your various email accounts.
 Even though it uses the term downloading” it’s actually checking for any syncing between accounts.
 So, the words of wisdom here are: IGNORE IT.

 Before you troubleshooting, perform these steps.
 These just might fix your issue, and if not, they prepare your Mail for fixing.

 - Delete all messages inside your Deleted Items and Junk (Spam) folders

 - Delete any messages you no longer need from your Inbox and other mailboxes

 - Update to the latest version of Mail, if possible

 Reload Mail App

 Quit the Mail app by select Mail > Quit Mail.
 Then, relaunch the Mail app while holding the Shift key on your keyboard.
 This action forces Mail to open without displaying any problematic messages.